Get your tickets here

 1/4

 You’re back down to earth at the base of the CN Tower, where you can grab a drink at Le Café.
 Or let the kids enjoy KidZone, an area with kid-friendly furniture and touchscreen video game consoles with easy-to-play, family-rated games.
 KidZone is located just beside the Gift Shop and access is free!
-Before you leave to see the rest of the city, take a minute to explore the grounds outside the CN Tower—and don’t forget to look up!
+Before you leave to see the rest of the city, take a minute to explore Canada Lands Square, where we host community events, activations, and celebrations throughout the year—and don’t forget to look up!

 Inside the concrete Tower are hundreds of bundles of steel cables that are tightened to create a strong, flexible “skeleton.”